Spices in Thailand

 - crushed peanuts

 It may be surprised but Thai people add sugar to almost every dish!
 Pasta, soup, rice… It doesn’t matter.
-Sugar is obligatory in every Thai meal.
+Sugar is obligatory in every Thai snack or meal.

 - toothpicks (it’s not rude to use them, as long as you cover your mouth with hand)